dial800/docs.dial800.com/README.md

 ## Glossary
 ### XML - Core
 <dl>
     <dt>ID</dt>
     <dd>String value representing the alphanumeric Call ID of the phone call to be matched for the associated Sales data.
 Optional.</dd>
+    <dt>DNIS</dt>
+    <dd>10-Digit string value representing the DNIS (TFN) of the phone call to be matched for the associated Sales data.
+Optional.</dd>
+    <dt>ANI</dt>
+    <dd>10-Digit string value representing the ANI (Caller #) of the phone call to be matched for the associated Sales data.
+Optional.</dd>
+    <dt>Target</dt>
+    <dd>10-Digit string value representing the Target (“RingTo”) number of the phone call to be matched for the associated Sales data.
+Optional.</dd>
+    <dt>CallStart</dt>
+    <dd>The Call Start Time representing when this call was initiated.
+This value must be expressed using the standard XML DateTime format which includes the timezone offset identifier(i.e. “YYYY-MM-DDThh:mm:ss±HH:MM” or “YYYY-MM-DDThh:mm:ssZ”).
+Optional.</dd>

     <dt></dt>
     <dd></dd>